jacksoncharles/serverless-qa-template-api/README.md

-# Restful Lambda API - post-service
+# Implementation of the AWS DynamoDb example forum using the Serverless framework - aws-dynamodb-serverless-example-forum

 An [AWS Lambda](https://aws.amazon.com/lambda/) solution written using the [Serverless Toolkit](http://serverless.com) with a [DynamoDB](https://aws.amazon.com/dynamodb) backend.